 There are two main ways of creating harmony, although as with any art principle there are variations and exceptions.

-When we talk about a monochrome image, we talk about a color scheme that mainly uses only one of the colors on the color wheel, but with different shades, tints, and tones.
+When we talk about monochrome colors, we talk about a color scheme that mainly uses only one of the colors on the color wheel, but with different shades, tints, and tones.

 What are tints, shades, tones of a color?

 If you add white to a base color, it is called a tint.
 However, if you instead add black, it becomes a shade.
-If you, on the other hand, add both white and black, which is gray to the base color, you can then call it a tone of the base color.
+Adding gray to the base color, you can then call it a tone of the base color.
 Photographers can use this knowledge from color theory to create fantastic-looking photos by only using a single color and variations of this.

 If you take a look at the image below, you can see a practical use of this.
-By capturing the blue bathing house during the blue hour, both the building, water, and sky appeared in different variations of blue, making it a monochromatic image, except tiny amounts of red and some of the dark wood included in the image.
+By capturing the blue bathing house during the blue hour, with its blue light.
+Both the building, water, and sky appeared in different variations of blue.
+The vivid blue bathing house offers color contrast to the more muted colors of the sky.
+This made it a monochromatic image, except tiny amounts of red and some of the dark wood included in the image.

-An easy way to create monochrome color photos is to go outside and take photos of leaves letting them fill the frame.
-It doesn’t have to be harder than that and you can create interesting photos using a single color range, composition, and light.
+An easy way to use monochromatic colors is to go outside and take photos of leaves letting them fill the frame.
+The bright colors offer color contrast to the darker areas with more color saturation.
+It doesn’t have to be harder than that and you can easily create compositions photos using a single color range, composition, and light.
 Normally we often don’t think of this.